sforest81/cn/source/publications/index.md

 **Submitted:**

 \.
-Zhang Wenqi, and **Lin Wang\***, 2024:The sudden stratospheric warming behaviors in changing atmospheric stratifications, *Journal of the Atmospheric Sciences*,
+Zhang Wenqi, and **Lin Wang\***, 2024: The sudden stratospheric warming behaviors in changing atmospheric stratifications, *Journal of the Atmospheric Sciences*,

 \.
 Wenqi Zhang, **Lin Wang\***, Dehai Luo, Yao Yao\*, Binhe Luo, and Ian Simmonds, 2024: Impacts of background conditions on the atmospheric blocking evolution, *Journal of the Atmospheric Sciences*,